-- 5.7.2.
-Year 2 for parties and for non parties with effect from the coming into operation of this Agreement - R340; and - 5.7.3.
-Year 3 R360. - 5.8.
-Night Allowance Employees required to work a shift system will be paid a night allowance, as set out below, of the basic wage rate.
+- 6.7.1 Year 1 (until 31 December 2022) R360; - 6.7.2 Year 2 (until 31 December 2023) R380; and - 6.7.3 Year 3 (until 31 December 2024) R400. - 6.8 Night Allowance Employees required to work a shift system will be paid a night allowance, calculated at 11,5% of the basic wage rate.
 This allowance will be applicable to any hours worked between 18:00 and 06:00 each day.
-Where there is another agreement with an employer concerning night allowance that is superior to this clause then the superior agreement of that employer will apply to that employer's employees.
+Where there is another agreement with an employer concerning night allowance that is superior to this clause then the superior agreement of that employer will apply to that employer's employees. - 6.9 Housing Allowance The payslip of an employee will reflect an amount of R1 500 of his basic salary as a separate line item "Housing Allowance".
+An employee wishing to utilise this mechanism for the purposes of buying or renting a property, shall complete the necessary form to be designed, agreed upon and included in this agreement. - 6.10 Malaria Medication Malaria medication will be supplied at no cost to drivers when engaged in cross border trips.